Stevens News / Student Spotlight

 The culmination takes the students to NASA Wallops Flight Facility in Virginia in June to join hundreds of peers and NASA engineers in a 10-day experience highlighted by seeing their payload lift off in the research rocket.

-For the past 15 years, Miles has mentored students in conducting experiments ranging from fiber optic gyroscopes to flow sensors and carbon dioxide detectors.
+For the past 15 years, Miles has mentored students in conducting experiments ranging from fiber optic gyroscopes to pressure sensors and carbon dioxide detectors.
 Some years yielded working data; others offered tough lessons in systems engineering.
 Students have encountered software delays, signal calibration errors and other challenges, but each attempt adds to the team’s knowledge and experience.

 “It’s become more than just a summer program,” said Miles, who also coordinates the New Jersey Space Grant Consortium, NASA’s higher education outreach in the state.
 “It’s a launchpad for students to experience aerospace firsthand as they work on the electronics, mechanics and software.
 The payload is just nine inches in diameter and six inches tall, but it’s packed with design, testing and student energy.”